KevinUmayam/Regex-tutorial/README.md

 "{2,6}" is a quantifier.
 Match with 2 and 6 of the preceding token.

 "$" end.
-Matches the end of the string, or the end of a line if the multiline flag
+Matches the end of the string, or the end of a line if the multiline flag (m) is enabled.

 ### Anchors

 ### Quantifiers

+"+" is a quantifier.
+Match with 1 or more of the preceding token.

 ### Grouping Constructs

+"()" Groups multiple tokens together and creates a capture group for extracting a substring or using a backreference.

+([a-z0-9_\.-]+)
+([\da-z\.-]+)
+([a-z\.]{2,6})

 ### Bracket Expressions

+"[]" Everything inside the brakets become a set to be matched with.

+[a-z0-9_\.-]
+[\da-z\.-]
+[a-z\.]
 ### Character Classes

+"_" is a character: Matches with a _.

+"\." is a character: Matches with a ".".

+"-" is a character: Matches with a "-".

+"@" is a character: Matches with a "@".

 ### The OR Operator

 ### Flags

+The code it self does not appear to have any flags however we would probably want to add a golbal and case sensitive flags to this.

 ### Character Escapes

+Used to search for any special characters
+"\." is an escaped character: Matches with a ".".

 ## Author